rohit33178/tech-lead/interview-question/index.md

 4. Write a code snippet to handle error handling in Node.js.
 5. Write a code snippet to handle performance optimization in MERN stack.

+### The importance of technical interview questions lies in their ability to:

+1. Evaluate technical expertise: Technical questions help to determine whether a candidate has the necessary technical skills and knowledge to perform the job requirements.

+2. Assess problem-solving skills: Technical questions often require candidates to demonstrate their problem-solving skills, thinking critically, and approaching complex technical challenges.

+3. Measure experience: Technical questions can help to gauge a candidate's level of experience and familiarity with specific technologies, tools, or methodologies.

+4. Predict job performance: By assessing a candidate's technical abilities, interviewers can better predict how well they will perform in the role.

+5. Reduce bias: Technical questions can help to reduce bias in the hiring process by focusing on objective technical skills rather than subjective qualities.

+### Some common types of technical interview questions include:

+1. Coding challenges
+2. Algorithm and data structure questions
+3. System design questions
+4. Technical scenario-based questions
+5. Debugging exercises

+### Examples of technical interview questions include:

+1. Write a function to reverse a string.
+2. Explain the difference between monolithic architecture and microservices.
+3. Design a database schema for an e-commerce application.
+4. Troubleshoot a complex technical issue in a system.
+5. Optimize the performance of a slow database query.

+### Mern Tech Stack, AWS Services

 - [`Javascript Common`](https://github.com/rohit33178/tech-lead/blob/main/interview/javascript-common.md)